LEBAOHAN/html-css-practices/README.md

 2. At the root folder, open file `index.html`.

-You code HTML in here.
+You code HTML in here

 3. At the root folder, open file `main.css`.

-At here, you will style your code HTML to make your site an interesting.
+At here, you will style your code HTML to make your site an interesting

 4. Back the `index.html` file.

-You see right corner your screen and click "Go Live" item to look your site was code.
+You see right corner your screen and click "Go Live" item to look your site was code

 ## Slice UI from Figma to HTML site with CSS